 - Notice how students' plot roller coasters match their stories.
 Are they representing each element of the roller coaster in their stories?

 Review and closing(5 minutes)

 - Have students read their stories to each other.
-After listening to a peer's story, ask each student to share what they think the story's introduction, problem, and resolution are.
+After listening to a peer's story, ask each student to describe the overall structure of the story (introduction, problem, resolution, conclusion).